uzudraq/Transport_Management/README.md

 # Transport Management
-Projects uses Thinkelt and sqlite in Python.
+A GUI made using Thinkelt and sqlite in Python.